Bagged Polynomial Regression and Neural Networks: Bagged Polynomial Regression with Random Projections

-Motivated by the theoretical insights we propose a \textit{bagged} polynomial regression method.
+Motivated by the theoretical insights we propose a \textit{bagged} polynomial regression method with random projections.
 The aim of the method is to address the computational problem and slow rates when we have to estimate a large number of parameters while maintaining interpretability.
-We do so by relying on the feature splitting idea of \textit{partitioned} series regression and through explicit regularization by penalization and model ensembling.
-This method draws from the drop-out idea for neural networks of only using some neurons in each training iteration \cite{srivastava2014dropout} and from the model ensembling and bagging literature \cite{breiman2001random}.
+We do so by relying on the feature splitting idea of \textit{partitioned} series regression (PPR) by constructing models on random projections of the features, through explicit regularization via $\ell_2$ penalization, and by model ensembling through bagging.
+This method draws from the drop-out idea for neural networks of only using some neurons in each training iteration \cite{srivastava2014dropout}, the random projections literature (see \cite{iterForestsYu} for an iterative random forests estimator), and from the model ensembling and bagging literature \cite{breiman2001random}.

 The BPR averages $M$ regression models trained on polynomial embeddings of degree $J$ of a random subset of basic features of size $F$.
-This setup allows us to choose $F$ and $k$ to control model complexity and make the problem computationally feasible even when we build polynomials of high degree.
+This setup allows us to choose $F$ and $J$, to determine the overall number of features for each model, which we denote by $K$, and control model complexity, making the problem computationally feasible even when we build polynomials of high degree.
 More precisely, we can write the output of the BPR model as

-where $N_m$ is the sample of observations of size $|N_m|$ used to train model $m$, $W^m$ the weights for model $m$, and $\Psi^J$ is a function that generates polynomial features of degree $J$ from a random set of features denoted by $X_i^{F_m}$ of size $F$.
+where $\hat{g}_m(x_i) = \langle \hat{\beta}^m, \Psi^J(x_i^{F_m})\rangle$ are based models trained on an $N_m$ sample of observations of size $|N_m|$, with $\hat{\beta}^m$ being the weights for model $m$, and $\Psi^J$ is a function that generates polynomial features of degree $J$ from a (uniformly) random set of features denoted by $X_i^{F_m}$ of size $F$.
 The polynomial regression estimator for a model $m$ is defined by the $\hat{W}^m$ weights computed by solving the least squares problem for the restricted sample $N_m$ of observations and the polynomial features generated by $\Psi^J(X_i^{F_m})$.
 For simplicity, we assume that $S = |N_m|$ for all $m$, so that all models are trained on random samples of the same size.
+We include an $\ell_2$ regularization term denoted by $\lambda$, to avoid collinearity problems and improve out-of-sample fit, that can be hyper-tuned, along with the other parameters, using cross-validation.
 The following algorithm details the procedure:

-Note that we also include an $l_2$ regularization term denoted by $\lambda$, to avoid collinearity problems and improve out-of-sample fit, that can be hyper-tuned, along with the other parameters, using cross-validation.